Supercomputing-System-AI-Lab/FlexGaussian/README.md

 ```

 # Test devices
-We tested on both desktop and mobile platforms using Ubuntu 20.04, CUDA 11.6, PyTorch 1.12.1.
+We tested on both desktop and mobile platforms using Ubuntu 20.04, CUDA 11.6, PyTorch 1.12.1, and Python 3.7.13.
+**Performance may vary based on the library versions and sources of precompiled binaries.*

 -   **Desktop**:
     -   GPU: Nvidia RTX 3090 (10496-cores Ampere arch)
     -   CPU: Intel Core i9-10900K (10-cores)